RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/CrosslinkerMover.md

 ### Placing an octahedrally-coordinated metal

 In this example, we assume that positions 7, 12, 16, 23, 26, and 30 in the input structure are residue types that can coordinate a metal (currently, L- or D-histidine, aspartate, or glutamate).
 The `metal_type` option determines the liganding atom-metal bond lengths.
 Currently, for octahedral coordination, the only supported type is Fe2 (for iron(II)), though this will be expanded in the future.
+The `CrosslinkerMover` adds 90 or 180 degree bond angle constraints.

 ```xml
 <ROSETTASCRIPTS>